D4eaMer05/D4eaMer05/README.md

 - 👋 Hi, I’m @D4eaMer05
-- 👀 I’m interested in frontand and backend
+- 👀 I’m interested in frontand and backend development
 - 🌱 I’m currently learning Python a JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can contact me on: